fluencelabs/registry/example/README.md

 First, aqua code in [src/aqua/export.aqua](src/aqua/export.aqua) will be compiled to typescript and you will see it in [src/generated/export.ts](src/generated/export.ts).

-Then [src/echo.ts](src/echo.ts) will be executed.
+Then you possibly will have to confirm ts-node installation and [src/echo.ts](src/echo.ts) will be executed.
 It registers local js service with serviceId "echo", so anyone who has `relayId`, `peerId` and `serviceId` ("echo") will be able to call it.
 Copy the command from the terminal, which will look similar to this:
 ```sh
 fluence run -f 'echoJS("12D3KooWCmnhnGvKTqEXpVLzdrYu3TkQ3HcLyArGJpLPooJQ69dN", "12D3KooWSD5PToNiLQwKDXsu8JSysCwUt8BVUJEqCHcDe7P5h45e", "echo", "hi")'
 ```